npat-efault/picocom/picocom.1.md

 :   Toggle the DTR line.
 If DTR is up, then lower it.
 If it is down,
     then raise it.

+**C-g**

+:   Toggle the RTS line.
+If RTS is up, then lower it.
+If it is down,
+    then raise it.
+Not supported if the flow control mode is RTS/CTS.

 **C-backslash**